vitaly-t/pg-promise/README.md

 For an array of UUID-s, for instance, you would have to explicitly cast the formatted value with `::uuid[]` appended at the end of the variable.

-Now you can implement your own presentation for UUID that does not require extra casting:
+You can implement your own presentation for UUID that does not require extra casting:

 ```javascript
 function UUID(value) {